-- will then pose questions about the selection: - a.
+- 2. The will then pose questions about the selection: - a.
 Unclear parts - b.
 Puzzling information - c.
-Connections to other concepts already learned will address confusing parts and attempt to answer the questions that were just posed.
+Connections to other concepts already learned might suggest what the next events in the story will be.

+3. The will address confusing parts and attempt to answer the questions that were just posed.